Bootstrapping Autonomous Driving Radars with Self-Supervised Learning: Results

 0.05in \textbf{Freezing backbone.} We freeze the pre-trained weights in order to assess and compare the quality of the learnt features across our contrastive configurations.
 To this end, we train task-specific heads for our downstream bounding box estimation task similar to above.
 For Radatron, we randomly initialize its backbone and then similarly freeze it.
 The averages and standard deviations are listed in Table~\ref{tab:exp_radatron_ft_frozen}.
 We observe that \name~outperforms all baselines on all metrics.
 Random initialisation performs poorly compared to the pre-trained variants.
 This highlights the inadequacy of the task-specific head to perform accurate bounding box estimation without quality featurisation underneath.
 We also observe that the gap between \name~and the two CL baselines widens compared to Table~\ref{tab:exp_radatron_ft}.
 Without fine-tuning to compensate, this further underscores the efficacy of~\name~compared to the CL baselines.
 We also observe a slight performance advantage to cross-modal over the intra-modal CL.
 This could point to the importance of visual priors in the training of quality radar embeddings.
 0.05in

 0.05in \textbf{Label efficiency}.
 We investigate the impact of the number of available labeled data on performance under a fine-tuning protocol.
 We compare \name~to the random initialization of Radatron.
-For~\name, we use all unlabeled data for pretraining.
 Table~\ref{tab:label_density_ft} shows the mAP after full fine-tuning as a function of the fraction of labeled data used.
-We see consistent improvements using \name~pre-training over the supervised baseline across all label density regimes.
+We see increasing improvements using \name~pre-training over the supervised baseline across decreased label density regimes.